Saturday, February 21, 2015

 Middle Class:

-• 30% of the total population were this class.
+• 30% of the total population was in this class.

 • They were absolutely unstable, and their economic status was very low.

-Most of the people live in rural area in Bangladesh.
-They are engaged specially with cultivation.
-The classification of farmer in Lenin’s theory, already, we have found it in rural peasant society.
-Normally here we also find some farmer class such as:
+Most of the people live in rural areas in Bangladesh.
+They are engaged especially with cultivation.
+The classification of farmers in Lenin’s theory, we have already found it in rural peasant society.
+Normally, here we also find some farmer classes such as:

 • Rich farmer;